HomeEuropeBelarusPolotsk sights

 The Borisov Stones - an interesting landmark of Polotsk

-These are huge boulders, reaching up to several meters in diameter, on which the man carved images of crosses with inscriptions, usually in the name of a certain Boris.
-Such stones are found in the Western Dvina basin.
-There is one such stone in Polotsk.
+These are huge boulders, up to several meters in diameter, on which man has carved images of crosses with inscriptions, usually in the name of a certain Boris.

-Historians have established that most of the found Boris Stones are written in the name of the famous Polotsk Prince Boris Vseslavich, who lived in the city in the 12th century.
-To date, six such stones have been found.
+Historians have established that most of the found Boris stones are written in the name of the famous Polotsk prince Boris Vseslavich, who lived in the city in the 12th century.

 St. Sophia Cathedral